pwade11/ECE3400-maze-simulation/README.md

 by Peter Wade (pfw44)
 11/5/21

+I make no guarantees that this works perfectly.

 arguments to call: 'step' makes it so that you pring everthing out

 need the nav function to take distance inputs, and output numbers corresponding to operations (move, turn, etc)